-The calculation of a working capital initially require knowing the income.
+The calculation of working capital initially requires knowing the income.

 This will look something like this:

 Just make the Working Capital Table, which looks like this: